NovatecConsulting/developer-security-training/Challenges/Challenge-1/README.md

 2. **Tip:** Make sure that you are a user in the **OWASP Juice Shop**

+3. **Information:** You cannot access this page without being an authorized user.
+Probably you could already guess that from the code.
+Note down this path for later challenges.

 ## Challenge 1.3: Show the basket of another user:
 Try to show a **basket** of a registered user of the **OWASP Juice Shop** which is not currently logged in.